Heroes Who Earned Their Pilot Licenses at Spartan

 Making a Difference at Spartan College

 The heroics showed by these three Spartan alumni are extraordinary, as they drew on their aviation training to make powerful impacts on the people who relied on them.
-Spartan College offers programs in pilot training, aviation maintenance, and aviation electronics.
+Spartan College offers programs in pilot training, aviation maintenance, and aviation electronics that have been taught by famous aviators like Nancy Corrigan.
 Learn more about how you can your start path to becoming a Spartan graduate by contacting us today.